Navigate to content

 Internet – a global system of linked computer networks that allows data communication services such as remote log-in, file transfer, electronic mail, etc. The Internet is also the foundation for the World Wide Web.

-Other fixed broadband connection – wired Internet connection that do not belong under DSL technologies (transmitted over telephone lines), e.g. Internet connection via a cable TV Network.
+Other fixed broadband connection – a wired Internet connection that does not belong under DSL technologies (transmitted over telephone lines), e.g. Internet connection via a cable TV Network

-Portable computer – portable computer with built-in keyboard and display.
+Portable computer – a portable computer with built-in keyboard and display

 Unemployed – a person who fulfils the following three conditions:

-- he or she is without work (does not work anywhere at the moment and is not temporarily absent from work);
+- is without work (does not work anywhere and is not temporarily absent from work);

-- he or she is currently (within two weeks) available for work if work is found;
+- is currently (within two weeks) available for work if work is found;

-xDSL (...
-Digital Subscriber Line: ADSL, SDSL, etc.) – asymmetric, symmetric, etc. digital subscriber line; a family of technologies which allow high bandwidth services to be transmitted over telephone lines.
+xDSL – asymmetric, symmetric, etc. digital subscriber line (… Digital Subscriber Line: ADSL, SDSL, etc.); a family of technologies which allow high bandwidth services to be transmitted over telephone lines

-Permanent residents of Estonia aged 16–74 and their household members, excluding persons living in institutions (children’s homes, care homes, monasteries, convents, etc.)
+The target population of persons consists of permanent residents of Estonia aged 16–74, excluding persons living in institutions (children’s homes, care homes, monasteries, convents, etc.).

 Estonia as a whole